Rcomian/bunyan-rotating-file-stream/CONTRIBUTING.md

 *totally fine*!
 The only side-effect is that it may take longer for me to provide feedback on it and merge it.
 I'll politely request missing pieces.

 - Please follow existing code style.
-Contributed code must pass `make check`.
+Contributed code must pass `test.sh`.
-  (Note: I intended to [change to eslint soon](https://github.com/trentm/node-bunyan/issues/341), so currently `make check` might be a moving target.)

 - Any user visible change in behaviour should almost certainly include an update to the docs.
 Currently the "docs" is the README.md.